MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/set-password-to-never-expire.md

 - MET150
 - MOE150
 ms.assetid: f493e3af-e1d8-4668-9211-230c245a0466
-description: "Learn how to set some individual user passwords to never expire, using Windows PowerShell."
+description: "Sign in to your Microsoft 365 admin account to set some individual user passwords to never expire by using Windows PowerShell."
 ---
 # Set an individual user's password to never expire